Welcome to Woof Woof!

 Cats and Guinea Pigs!

-Because we are still very busy, we are unable to take on new customers atm and are now booking for May.
-Please book early for your Spring appointment.
+Because we are still very busy, we are unable to take on new customers atm and are now booking for AUGUST.
+Please book early for your Summer appointment.

 Some helpful advice for the hot weather.